emartinpi/unit-test-e2e-environment/README.md

 ## 2. Nightwatch

 Nightwatch is an easy to use Node.js based E2E testing solution.
 It uses Selenium WebDriver API to perform commands and assertions on DOM elements.
-It works by sending HTTP requests to the Selenium server with the right parameters and interpreting the response
+It works by sending HTTP requests to the Selenium server with the right parameters and interpreting the response.
 If you would like to try Nightwatch in Node.js:

     $ npm install -g nightwatch

 ### Configuration

-Nightwatch expects a configuration file to be passed, using by default a *nightwatch.json* file in the project's root folder
+Nightwatch expects a configuration file to be passed, using by default a *nightwatch.json* file in the project's root folder.
 Note: Check out *nightwatch.json* file in this project or [Nightwatch Web Page](http://nightwatchjs.org/guide#settings-file) for more information about its configure

 Some of the most important: